kumahq/kuma-website/app/_src/documentation/configuration.md

 {% warning %}
-Because the state is not persisted this store **shouldn't** be used in production.
+**Don't** use this store in production because the state isn't persisted.
 {% endwarning %}

 ### Postgres